Atharva-05/Atharva-05/README.md

 </p>
 </h2>

-I am a final year Electronics and Instrumentation undergraduate student at BITS Pilani University, India.
+I recently graduated with a B.E. in Electronics and Instrumentation from BITS Pilani University, India.
-- 🤖 I am pursuing my Bachelor's Thesis at the [Multi Robot Systems Group](https://mrs.felk.cvut.cz/) (MRS) at the Czech Technical University in Prague under the supervison of Dr. Martin Saska.
+- 🤖 I completed my Bachelor's Thesis at the [Multi Robot Systems Group](https://mrs.felk.cvut.cz/) (MRS) at the Czech Technical University in Prague under the supervison of Dr. Martin Saska.
 - 🖥️ I have previously worked at the [Robotics Research Center](https://robotics.iiit.ac.in/) at IIIT Hyderabad on **quadrotor navigation in an indoor, GPS-denied environment.**<br>
-- 🦾 I am interested in robot motion planning and state estimation of mobile robots, especially **perception aware control** for robots and learning based approaches for robot motion planning.<br>
+- 🦾 I am interested in motion planning and state estimation for mobile robots, especially **perception aware control** for robots and learning-based approaches for robot motion planning.<br>
 - ⚡ I was the Chief Coordinator of the [Electronics and Robotics Club](https://erc-bpgc.github.io/) of BITS Goa.

 Please feel free to get in touch via [email](mailto:atharvagh1@gmail.com) or drop a DM on [Twitter](https://twitter.com/atharva_g05)